-Jacob Estey’s (1814–1860) is the archetypical American story: a runaway from a poor family who, through ingenuity and perseverance, became a business leader and philanthropist recognized and respected throughout the world.
+Jacob Estey’s (1814–1890) is the archetypal American story: a runaway from a poor family who, through ingenuity and perseverance, became a business leader and philanthropist recognized and respected throughout the world.

 Estey began his working life as a plumber’s apprentice at the age of 17 and, before the age of 35, was a partner in plumbing, lumber, slate, and marble businesses.
 Sensing a business opportunity, Estey took over a share of a small melodeon business in 1852.